 - Many popular transit apps (such as OneBusAway) do not work when a bus is on reroute.

 Buses follow normal routes as long as the streets are safe for travel.
 Some buses may run on snow routes, which may change depending on road conditions, and others may be canceled.
 Sign up for rider alerts for the most up-to-date information.

 - In severe snow and ice, buses often avoid hills or other safety hazards.

 - If there's no traffic going by your bus stop, walk to a stop on a busy street.

 - If your bus stop is in the middle of a hill, walk to the bottom where the operator can safely stop.

 - Stand back from the curb until the bus comes to a complete stop.
 Buses can slide sideways in slippery conditions.

 - Keep in mind that to avoid getting stuck, your bus may not pull all the way over to the curb.

-Link and Sounder trains operate regular commuter service during cold and icy weather.
-Some emergencies, such as mudslides, can cause service to be canceled.
-Plan ahead, and be aware of your alternatives in case your train is canceled.
-You can use the trip planner to find options.
+Plan ahead and be aware of your options in case your train is canceled.
+You can use the Trip Planner to find alternatives.